BlockchainDevCamp/Wallet/README.md

 Creates a transaction and sends it to a node for mining and further propagation.

-Note: At the moment te `Wallet` expects to be running along with a `Node` which could be found on `http://127.0.0.1:5555`.
+Note: At the moment the `Wallet` expects to be running on the same host along with a `Node` (which respectively could be found at `http://127.0.0.1:5555`).

 ### Example